runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 Notice that the type signature of `extend` looks like `flatMap` with the direction of `f` reversed.
 And just like we can chain operations in a monad using `flatMap`, we can chain operations in a comonad using `extend`.
 In `Coreader`, `extend` is making sure that `f` can use the context of type `R` to produce its `B`.
 Chaining operations this way using `flatMap` or `extend` is sometimes called _Kleisli composition_.

 If `R` is a monoid, then `Coreader[R,?]` can be the writer monad and the reader comonad simultaneously.
-Then actions in the comonad can ask for the current value of the `R`, and actions in the monad can add to it.
+Then actions in the comonad can ask for the current value of the `R`, and actions in the monad can append to it.

-## The writer comonad
+### The writer comonad

 Just like the writer monad, the writer comonad can append to a log or running tally using a monoid.
 But instead of keeping the log always available to be appended to, it uses the same trick as the reader monad by building up an operation that gets executed once a log becomes available: